search results for

 Student Insight and Sector Policy Manager

-Jo joined the University of Hull in November 2017 and works as a Student Insight and Sector Policy Manager in the Strategic Planning and Business Intelligence Service.
+Jo joined the University of Hull in November 2017 and works as a Student Insight and Sector Policy Manager in the Strategy and Insight Service.

-Within the Student Insight and Sector Policy Team, Jo undertakes analysis of student survey data sets including the National Student Survey (NSS) and Module Evaluation Questionnaires (MEQs); managing processes, streamlining reporting and presenting results to a variety of audiences.
-The team's aim is to develop and support the use of data for enhancement of teaching and learning.
+Within the Student Insight and Sector Policy Team, Jo undertakes analysis of student survey data sets including the National Student Survey (NSS) and Module Evaluation Questionnaires (MEQs); managing processes, streamlining reporting, and presenting student experience insights to a variety of audiences in multiple formats.
+The team's aim is to develop and support the use of data for enhancement of teaching and learning and translate student feedback into meaningful insights about the student experience.

 In 2021, Jo completed a Postgraduate Certificate in Academic Practice (PCAP) and became a Fellow of the Higher Education Academy.